joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamicly-activate-types-net.md

 title: The fastest way to dynamically activate objects in .NET
 ---

+... at least according to my brief investiation.

 For one of my side projects, [ExplorePackages](https://github.com/joelverhagen/ExplorePackages), I wanted to know the fastest way to activate an arbitrary type in .NET.
-In other words, given a type `T`, what's the fastest way to call the parameterless constructor for that type.
+In other words, given a type parameter `T` or variable of type `Type`, what's the fastest way to call the parameterless constructor for that type.
 This is a pretty common scenario for deserializer libraries.
 Imagine you are given encoded data in some byte stream and you know the format (JSON, CSV, etc) and you want the object model that represents those bytes.
 Well, you need to activate a class (or call `new Foo()`) at some point so that you can fill the live instance with data from the bytes.

-In my experience, the most common approaches to this problem is to use the [`Activator.CreateInstance`](https://docs.microsoft.com/en-us/dotnet/api/system.activator.createinstance) method or to use reflection to get the parameterless constructor of the `Type`.
+In my experience, the most common approaches to this problem are to use the [`Activator.CreateInstance`](https://docs.microsoft.com/en-us/dotnet/api/system.activator.createinstance) method or to use reflection to get the parameterless constructor of the `Type`.
 It turns out these are not always the best!

 I figured it might be useful to try a bunch of different approaches with [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) and post the results.
-Also, it's been forever since I've blogged and I needed to make sure I still knew how to publish to this dang thing.
+Also, it's been forever since I've blogged, and I needed to make sure I still knew how to publish to this dang thing.

 ## Approaches

 I tried the following approaches for three types: `object`, `StringBuilder`, and a big [POCO](https://stackoverflow.com/questions/250001/poco-definition) I had laying around.
-I turned out that the different between the three types in terms of performance was not interesting so I just mentioned the POCO performance below since I thought it best matched the used case of "dynamic activation of a class during deserialization".
+It turned out that the difference between the three types in terms of performance was not interesting so I just mentioned the POCO performance below since I thought it best matched the used case of "dynamic activation of a class during deserialization".